Aronnax9000/Rocket-Patrol/Jurassic-Pouch/README.md

 *Captain Bender, the famous astronaut, and the Rocket Ranchers can't resist a mystery, especially in their own back yard!*

-*Saddle up with the Rocket Ranchers as they explore their newly strange world, in the latest Captain Bender Adventure.*
+*Saddle up with the Rocket Ranchers as they explore a newly strange world, in the latest Captain Bender Adventure.*

 - [Author's Note](authors_note.md)
 - [Dedication](dedication.md)